MA Program Requirements

 October:

 Cycle 1.
-Short presentations, generally including an outline, annotated bibliography, proposed plan of research, etc. Forum supervisors usually do not attend.
+Short presentations, generally including an outline, annotated bibliography, proposed plan of research, etc. Forum advisors usually do not attend.

 October: Cycle 2.
 20-minute time slots including questions and discussion.
-Presentation may include background on the chosen topic, literature review, experimental design, etc. Forum supervisors attend this and subsequent presentations.
+Presentation may include background on the chosen topic, literature review, experimental design, etc. Forum advisors attend this and subsequent presentations.

 November: Cycle 3.
 20-minute time slots.
 Progress report.